The importance of the TC working groups

 Translation Commons provides all working groups with many tools to facilitate collaboration: a group email, two customizable online sites with multiple in-built functions, one public and one internal, a group calendar, forum and document uploader.

 Whether you already have a project and you want to gain volunteers or you have a new idea and want to create a new group, start by filling the Create a Group form.The groups can be either public, open to everyone in TC or by invitation.
 You may request to start a new working group at any time and we will help you with the set-up.

-In this section you will find contact information about all the working groups on the Translation Commons platform.
+In this section you will find information about all the working groups on the Translation Commons platform.
 You can ask to join any of the groups.